Jayaswaroop/investcloud-data-pipeline/README.md

-# InvestCloud Senior Data Engineer Technical Assignment: Scalable ETL Pipeline
+# InvestCloud: Scalable Streaming ETL Pipeline

 This repository contains a solution for the InvestCloud Senior Data Engineer technical assignment, focusing on designing and implementing a scalable ETL pipeline for large-scale user activity log data.
 The solution leverages modern data engineering practices and cloud-native Azure services.